ccai1/VisualTango/README.md

 ## Floating buttons

   The floating buttons are some extra functions provided for ease of use.
-  - `P` click to play the sequence of cards.
+  - `Play` click to play the sequence of cards.
 You won't be able to add new card while playing.
 After playing the figure will go back to the card that was previously expended.
-  - `T` the button to toggle the typing mode.
+  - `Toggle` the button to toggle the typing mode.
-  - `C` clear all the cards in the list by only one click.
+  - `Clear` clear all the cards in the list by only one click.
-  - `D` download the sequence of cards in a JSON file.
+  - `Save` download the sequence of cards in a JSON file.
-  - `U` upload your JSON file to resume your sequence.
+  - `Resume` upload your JSON file to resume your sequence.

   ![buttons](images/buttons.png)